Mokkatrukki/Kaira/README.md

 Kaira is built as a Chrome extension with a React-based UI and Zustand for state management.
 The extension allows users to create JSON objects by selecting elements from web pages and extracting their text content.

+## Evolution of the Architecture

+The project has evolved from a vanilla JavaScript/TypeScript implementation to a modern React-based architecture:

+### Initial Implementation
+- Used vanilla TypeScript with a class-based state management approach
+- Implemented the Simple State Pattern with a `JsonBuilderState` class
+- Managed DOM updates manually

+### Current Implementation
+- React-based UI components for better maintainability and composability
+- Zustand for state management, providing a simpler and more flexible approach
+- Clear separation of concerns between UI components and state management
+- Improved developer experience with React's declarative paradigm

+This migration has resulted in more maintainable code, better separation of concerns, and a more modern development experience.

 ## Project Structure

 ```